Non-closed scalar charge in four-dimensional Einstein-scalar-Gauss-Bonnet black hole thermodynamics: Generalized Komar charge and Smarr formula

-After using Stokes' theorem we obtain $ \int_{S^2_\infty} \mathbf{K}[k] = \int_{\mathcal{BH}} \mathbf{K}[k]$, where $k$ is the Killing vector generating the horizon.
+After using Stoke's theorem we obtain $ \int_{S^2_\infty} \mathbf{K}[k] = \int_{\mathcal{BH}} \mathbf{K}[k]$, where $k$ is the Killing vector generating the horizon.
 In pure Einstein theory for stationary asymptotically flat spacetimes, the left-hand side is evaluated using the asymptotic form of the metric yielding the ADM mass $M$.
-The right-hand side is computed at the bifurcation surface, where $k=0$ and $P_{k\,ab} = \kappa\, n_{ab}$.
-After taking into account the generalized zeroth law \cite{Bardeen:1973gs}, the right-hand side results in the temperature $T$ multiplied by the entropy $S$.
+The right-hand side is computed at the bifurcation surface, where $k=0$ and $P_{k\,ab} \stackrel{\mathcal{BH}}= \kappa n_{ab}$.
+After taking into account the generalized zeroth law \cite{Bardeen:1973gs}, the right-hand side results in two times the temperature $T$ multiplied by the Bekenstein-Hawking entropy $S$.
 Equating both integrals results in the usual Smarr formula $M= 2 T S$.

-Contrary to Einstein theory and those considered in Ref.~\cite{Ortin:2021ade}, in EsGB a bulk piece remains since the coupling $f(\phi)$ multiplies the Euler density and it cannot be reformulated as a surface term.
-Indeed, the term $\imath_{k} \mathbf{L}\big|_{\text{on-shell}}$ is the responsible of the non-closedness of the Komar charge.
+Contrary to pure Einstein theory and those considered in Ref.~\cite{Ortin:2021ade}, in EsGB a bulk piece remains since the coupling $f(\phi)$ multiplies the Gauss-Bonnet invariant and it cannot be reformulated as a surface term.
+Indeed, the term $\imath_{k} \mathbf{L}$ evaluated on-shell is the responsible of the bulk contribution for the generalized Komar charge.
 By consequence, an unavoidable volume term will appear in the Smarr formula.

 In this section we will derive the Smarr formula for stationary, asymptotically flat black holes in EsGB gravity following the mentioned approaches.